Mausoleum at Halicarnassus: Dimensions and statues

 Much of the information that has been gathered about the Mausoleum and its structure has come from the Roman polymath Pliny the Elder.
 He wrote some basic facts about the architecture and some dimensions.
 The building was rectangular, not square, surrounded by a colonnade of thirty-six columns.
 There was a pyramidal superstructure receding in twenty-four steps to the summit.
 On top there were 4 horse chariots of marble.
 The building was accented with both sculptural friezes and free-standing figures.
 "The free standing figures were arranged on 5 or 6 different levels."

-We are now able to justify that Pliny's knowledge came from a work written by the architect.
-It is clear that Pliny did not grasp the design of the mausoleum fully which creates problems in recreating the structure.
+It is apparent that Pliny's knowledge came from a work written by the architect.
+Clearly Pliny did not grasp the design of the mausoleum fully which creates problems in recreating the structure.
 He does state many facts which help the reader recreate pieces of the puzzle.
-Other writings by Pausanias, Strabo, and Vitruvius also help us to gather more information about the Mausoleum.
+Other writings by Pausanias, Strabo, and Vitruvius also help to gather more information about the Mausoleum.

 According to Pliny, the mausoleum was 63 ft north and south, shorter on other fronts, 411 ft perimeter, and 25 cubits (37.5 ft) in height.
 It was surrounded by 36 columns.
 They called this part the pteron.
 Above the pteron there was a pyramid on top with 24 steps and equal in height to the lower part.
 The height of the building was 140 ft.